Sibanthracite Group: Activity

 The Group's coal start-ups are known for their fast commissioning of new enterprises.

 The development of the Open-Pit Mine Vostochnyy in the Novosibirsk region started in 2015 and the anthracite mining started in 2016.
 At the end of 2018, the production volume amounted to 6.4 million tons.

-The Open-Pit Mine Kiyzassky in the Kemerovo region began production in 2014—just two years after obtaining the license in April, 2012.
-In November 2018, the company produced 30 million ton of coal.
-At the end of 2019, the production volume reached 9.6 million tons.

 Another region of the Group's presence is the Amur Region.
 In 2020 coal mining started at the Sugodinsko-Ogodzhinskoye coalfield, of which resources are estimated at 1.5 billion tons.
 The design capacity is 20 million tons of coal per year.

 In 2019, Sibanthracite Group started the implementation of the “Severomuisky Tunnel-2” construction project.

 In 2019, according to the Forbes magazine, Sibanthracite Group ranked third place in the five most rapidly developing companies in Russia.
 In the RBC rating of the fastest growing companies, Sibanthracite is ranked 13th place.
 It is noteworthy that Sibanthracite was the only coal company in the magazine's rating.